Informfully/Documentation/docs/source/recommendations.rst

 .. note::

-  The app will automatically download all images of articles shown in in the news feed.
+  The app will automatically download all images associated with articles displayed in the news feed.
-  We, therefore, recommend including URLs to downsizes images.
+  We, therefore, recommend including URLs to downsized images.
-  This makes loading items faster and avoids potential server bottlenecks.
+  This enables faster loading of items and prevents potential server bottlenecks.

 .. code-block:: python